 In particular, presentations by top management to the financial markets concerning the quarterly and annual results and the four-year strategic plan are transmitted live on the Company's website, informing retail shareholders, enabling them to participate in the most significant market events in real time.

-Recordings of these events, press releases and the associated presentations and transcripts are permanently available on the Company's website.
+Recordings of these events, press releases and the associated presentations and transcripts are available on the Company's website (since 2015; 2011 for press releases).